 HOW TO ENTER:

-The Excellence in Maritime Conservation Award is open for nominations from Monday 15 July to 12 noon on Monday 16 September 2019.
+The Excellence in Maritime Conservation Award is open for nominations from Monday 15 July to 12 midnight on Monday 23 September 2019.
 Entries can be submitted via the online form.This form can also be downloaded as a Word document and emailed or posted to NHS-UK.

 Please note that any data supplied with your nomination may be held by NHS-UK in perpetuity for archive purposes and kept on our electronic record system which is only accessible by authorised staff.
 Submissions will be shared with our judging panel.
 If you wish your details to be removed from our system at any time, please email: email@example.com.